MatsuiMiyako/Physics-Final/content/Glossary/Charged.md

 ---
 aliases:
-  - Charged
+  - charged
 ---
-A charged object means that it has a electrical charge stored in it.
+A charged object means that it has a [[Electrical Charge|electrical charge]] stored in it.